Pokémon Sword and Shield: New features

 The games introduce temporary transformations known as Dynamax and Gigantamax.
-Dynamax allows Pokémon to transform into gigantic-sizes during a Pokémon battle and use special "Max Moves", more powerful attacks that have unique in-battle effects.
+Dynamax allows Pokémon to transform into gigantic-sizes during a Pokémon battle, increase HP, and use special "Max Moves", more powerful attacks that have unique in-battle effects.
 Gigantamax, which is limited to selected Pokémon, additionally alters Pokémon's physical appearance and replaces one of their Max Move battle techniques with a G-Max Move exclusive to the selected Pokémon.
-Gigantamax and Dynamax lasts for three turns.
-Gigantamax is also only for specific Pokémon.
+Dynamax and Gigantamax lasts for three turns.
 Players can battle in teams of four, either with other players or with non-playable characters, in cooperative raids against wild Dynamaxed or Gigantamaxed Pokémon, who have significantly larger health bars and can summon protective barriers to limit damage dealt to them.
 If players succeed in defeating the Raid Boss, they are granted the opportunity to catch the Pokémon and receive rewards; if four Pokémon on the player's side are knocked out during the battle or enough turns pass in the battle, the player will lose the Raid.
 Players can use Dynamax during these Raid Battles, though which player can Dynamax on a given turn is rotated once per turn.

+The Dynamax/Gigantamax effect affects four held items; the three Choice items lose both the stat boost and the move lock; the player is free to choose any move in the Pokémon's moveset, but the move lock cannot be altered during Dynamaxing or Gigantamaxing.
+Another item that Dynamaxing and Gigantamaxing affects is the Assualt Vest; the Pokémon does not get its 50% boost in the Special Defense stat but the item still prevents the holder from using non-attacking moves (Max Guard).